 Customer relationships are amortized on a straight-line basis over ten years unless the life cycle is shorter.
 In the year under review no new customer relationships were bought, nor were existing customer relationships assets depreciated ahead of time.
-In the previous year, remaining customer relationships in the USA were fully depreciated ahead of time.
-At the end of 2021, there was a residual amortization period of one year remaining on the majority of the customer relationships.

 6.4 Assets pledged or assigned